dereckmezquita/stenographer/CONTRIBUTING.md

-# Contributing to Logger
+# Contributing to stenographer

-Thank you for your interest in contributing to Logger!
+Thank you for your interest in contributing to stenographer!

 ## Code of Conduct